 Has God given you the gift to write?
 Are you willing to use that gift in service to the Lord through LWML?
 Do you know gifted writers among your LWML acquaintances who would be willing to use that gift in service to the Lord?

-Resources are used in the 2017–2019 Planner or as separate Program Helps available through the LWML website or the LWML Catalog.
+Resources are used in materials such as the 2019–2021 Planner or as separate Program Helps available through the LWML website or the LWML Catalog.
 Submissions go through an extensive review (including The Lutheran Church—Missouri Synod doctrinal review) before being used by LWML.

 Please send your writing to our district Christian Resources Editor, along with your name, address, and phone number.